 - Implement and enforce a program to address and regulate post-construction stormwater runoff from new development and redevelopment projects that disturb greater than or equal to one acre.

 - Develop and implement an operation and maintenance program intended to prevent or reduce pollutant runoff from city operations.

-- Conduct discharge monitoring and reporting for the city’s drainage system; and
+- Conduct discharge monitoring and reporting for the city’s stormwater system; and

 - Develop and implement the monitoring, recordkeeping, reporting, training and education requirements of the permit.

 Failure by the city to comply with the requirements of the permit subject the city to civil and criminal penalties under federal law which would place the city’s resources and staff at financial and criminal risk and subject the taxpayers to additional tax burdens.

 The Drainage System Utility Fee will assist the city in raising funds to comply with the requirements of its stormwater permit.